Niagara Falls Convention and Civic Center: Other

 The venue was host to Miss USA 1974, Miss USA 1975, and Miss USA 1976.

 The Royal Lipizzan Stallions 30th-anniversary show in 2000.

 In 1980, the venue began hosting the city's annual Festival of Lights to commemorate the Christmas season.

 Closure

 The venue was closed in 2002 and converted into Seneca Niagara Casino & Hotel, which remains in operation.
-The 4.000-seat Niagara Falls Conference Center was opened across the street from the casino in 2004.
+The 4,000-seat Niagara Falls Conference Center was opened across the street from the casino in 2004.
 Niagara Falls, Ontario took over hosting the Festival of Lights in 2004.

+NFCC

+In 2004, a new Niagara Falls Convention Center (NFCC) opened on Old Falls Street.
+The Old Falls Street venue has 116,000 square feet for exhibitions and meetings, and a 32,200-square-foot event/exhibit hall.